meta-morpho-sys/100_days_python/day_33_api_calls/issoverhead/README.md

 If all checks pass, it sends you an email.

-Every 60 seconds, it updates the ISS location on a map (current_location.html).
+Every 60 seconds, it updates the ISS location on the map.

 ---